cogentcore/core/tensor/table/README.md

 The table itself stores raw data `tensor.Tensor` values, and the `Column` (by index) and `ColumnByName` methods return a `tensor.Indexed` with the `Indexes` pointing to the shared table-wide `Indexes` (which can be `nil` if standard sequential order is being used).
 It is best to use the table-wise `Sort` and `Filter` methods (and any others that affect the indexes) to ensure the indexes are properly coordinated.
 Resetting the column tensor indexes to `nil` (via the `Sequential` method) will break any connection to the table indexes, so that any subsequent index-altering operations on that indexed tensor will be fine.

+It is very low-cost to create a new View of a

 # Cheat Sheet

-`dt` is the etable pointer variable for examples below:
+`dt` is the Table pointer variable for examples below:

 ## Table Access